Anti-Federalist Papers: History

 Following its victory against the British in the Revolutionary War, the United States was plagued by a variety of internal problems.
 The weak central government could not raise taxes to cover war debts and was largely unable to pass legislation.
 Many early American politicians and thinkers believed that these issues were the result of the Articles of Confederation, the first governing document of the United States.
 In 1787 a convention gathered in Philadelphia to attempt to amend it.
 Soon, however, the gathering shifted its focus to constructing a newer and more powerful Constitution for the fledgling country.
 Two main competing factions emerged, the Federalists and the Anti-Federalists.
 The former supported a more powerful central government while the latter opposed it.

 During the lengthy and heated national debate following this convention, both groups wrote extensively in favor of their respective positions.
 The Anti-Federalist papers are a selection of the written arguments against the US Constitution by those known to posterity as the Anti-Federalists.
 As with the Federalist papers, these essays were originally published in newspapers.
-The most widely known are "a series of sixteen essays published in the New York Journal from October 1787 through April 1788 during the same period.
-The Anti-Federalist was appearing in New York newspapers, under the pseudonym 'Brutus'."
+One of the most widely known are "a series of sixteen essays published in the New York Journal from October 1787 through April 1788 under the pseudonym 'Brutus'" (Melancton Smith).